justinnoor/pfhowto/README.md

 sudo reboot
 ```

-Load the ruleset with [pfctl](https://man.openbsd.org/pfctl):
+Load the ruleset:
 ```command
 sudo pfctl -f /etc/pf.conf
 ```

-If there are no messages, we are good-to-go!
+If there are no errors or messages, we're good-to-go!

 Reboot the droplet again:
 ```command
 sudo reboot
 ```

 Detach the droplet from your [cloud-firewall](https://www.digitalocean.com/docs/networking/firewalls/quickstart) from the [control panel](https://cloud.digitalocean.com/login) in your account.
 The connection will be dropped.
-Now [PF](https://man.openbsd.org/pf) is in charge!
+[PF](https://man.openbsd.org/pf) is now the active firewall.
 Give it a few minutes to update.

 SSH back into the droplet:
 ```command